Inflectra/rapise-documentation/docs/RVL/Assertions.md

 |      | Param     |        |                       | param2    |           |            |

-Assertion first line is always the same except the *Param Value*.
+The first line of an assertion is always the same, except for the *Param Value*.

-In RVL Action always refers to an operation performed with object.
+In RVL, Action always refers to an operation performed on an object.

 | Flow | Type      | Object | Action         | ParamName | ParamType | ParamValue                                   |
 | ---- | --------- | ------ | -------------- | --------- | --------- | -------------------------------------------- |